-What exactly is a term deposit, and how does it work?
-We’ve put together a guide to understanding all things term deposit – that includes how they play into your financial plan and how they differ from other types of investments.
+What exactly is a GIC, and how does it work?
+We’ve put together a guide to understanding all things GIC – that includes how they play into your financial plan and how they differ from other types of investments.

-Term deposits are products designed to help you grow your savings.
+GICs are products designed to help you grow your savings.
 When you deposit your money into a term or Guaranteed Investment Certificate (aka GIC – different name, same product) you set it aside for a specific length of time or ‘term’ and in return, you get a higher interest rate than a standard savings account.
 A term length can be anywhere between 30 days to 5+ years.
 Usually, the rule is, the longer your money is in the term, the higher your interest rate is.
-The day it matures or when the term is over, the interest pays out to you.
+The interest pays out to you on the day it ‘matures’ or when the term is over

 When you’ll get your money back

-In most cases, if your money is in a term deposit, you can’t access the funds before the agreed term or duration.
+In most cases, if your money is in a GIC, you can’t access the funds before the agreed term or duration.
 In return, you’ll get a guaranteed rate of return over that term.
-Redeemable term deposits are available, but the rates usually aren’t as high as locking into a non-redeemable term.
-The interest rate is paid out to you on the maturity date of your term deposit.
-Maturity is basically a term deposit birthday, except instead of getting a slice of cake to celebrate, you’ll get a nice return in the form of interest.
+Redeemable GICs are available, but the rates usually aren’t as high as locking into a non-redeemable term.
+The interest rate is paid out to you on the maturity date of your GIC.
+Maturity is basically a GIC birthday, except instead of getting a slice of cake to celebrate, you’ll get a nice return in the form of interest.
 Now, that’s a present we can get behind.

 How they’re different from other investment types